Gloria7879/Hospital-Readmission-Analysis/README.md

 # The Process

 **Data Inspection**
+### 1. Initial Data Inspection (Excel and SQL)

-Performed a scan in Excel to identify column relationships, data types and obvious data errors

-Uploaded raw csv file from Kaggle into MySql

-Ran Initial SELECT queries to understand table structure column types
+- **Visual Audit:** Performed a scan in Excel to identify column relationships, data types and obvious data errors, uploaded raw csv file from Kaggle into MySql, ran Initial SELECT * queries to understand table structure column types

-**Data Cleaning**
+- **Exploratory Data Analysis (SQL):** Used `MIN`, `MAX`, and `AVG` functions to check numerical fields.
+This ensured there were no impossible outliers or negative values that would skew the final results.

+### 1. Data Cleaning (SQL)

+- **Staging Table:** Created a CTE(Common Table Expression) which allowed me to transform the data while preserving the raw data for integrity
+- **Removal of Duplicates** Verified data uniqueness, checked for duplicates, confirmed zero duplicate records which ensured that each patient visit was recorded only once
+- **Null and Blank Values** Checked for any null or blank values to prevent these categories in the final dashboard
+-
 **Data Transformation and Feature Engineering**

 **Data Visualization**